 Strategies that I have used to support the silent period include:

 - Copying – It may not sound like a great strategy but for a New to English EAL learner copying can help them to understand things such as English syntax, letter and word formulation as well as giving them something to do whilst others are working independently.

-- Visuals – It’s a no brainier to have visuals for your New to English EAL learner and for the silent period they do help to make meaning more comprehensible.
-From strong visuals we could ask learners to recreate the visuals be drawing their own.
-They could label the visuals with a list of key words given to them.
+- Visuals – It’s a no brainier to have visuals for your New to English EAL learner, and for the silent period they do help to make meaning more comprehensible.
+From strong visuals we could ask learners to recreate the visuals by drawing their own pictures etc. They could label the visuals with a list of key words given to them.